 - From the section Middle East

-President Bashar al-Assad of Syria has confounded many observers by holding on to power for more than two years in the face of a rebellion by a large part of the population.
+President Bashar al-Assad of Syria has confounded many observers by holding on to power for more than three years in the face of a rebellion by a large part of the population.

 Born on 11 September 1965, Bashar al-Assad was not always destined for the highest office.

 As the second son of President Hafez al-Assad, he was largely left to follow his own interests.
 He studied at the Hurriya School in Damascus and at 14 joined the Baath Youth Movement.

 He graduated from the College of Medicine of the University of Damascus in 1988, intending to pursue a career in this field.